feryrmdhn/bio/README.md

 This project is only about me, apart from documenting the projects I have made, this is also useful for people or recruiters to get to know me better.

+The project was deploying using [Vercel](https://vercel.com/) for cloud hosting.

 ### `Technology`

 <ul>